 Luxury Ras Al Khaimah Holidays

 The capital itself, Ras al Khaimah City, is divided into two sections by a natural creek, against the backdrop of spectacular mountains and the sparkling expanse of the Arabian Gulf.
-A bridge connects the old city, with its old-world souqs and historic buildings, with the glamorous malls and vibrant shopping areas of Al Nakheel, the newer section.
-Along the edge of the creek, overlooked by the pearl-white multi-domed Sheikh Zayed Mosque, runs the Al Qawassim Corniche, where you can stroll, marvel at the stunning views, and enjoy exquisite food at the many smart restaurants.
+A bridge connects the old city, with its old-world souqs and historic buildings, with the glamorous malls and vibrant shopping areas of Al Nakheel to the newer section.
+Along the edge of the creek, overlooked by the pearl-white multi-domed Sheikh Zayed Mosque, runs the Al Qawassim Corniche, where you can stroll, marvel at the stunning views, and enjoy exquisite food at the variety of smart restaurants.

-The National Ras Al Khaimah Museum sits in the west of the old city stands the ancient fort that now houses the National Museum of Ras al Khaimah.
-This is where you can gain an insight into the many different peoples who have called this area home, including mountain tribes, date farmers and desert communities.
-Behind ornately carved wooden doors lies a treasure house of exhibits, including terracotta urns and intricately-carved soft-stone vessels from the Iron Age.
+The National Ras Al Khaimah Museum sits in the west of the old city.
+This is where you can gain an insight into the many different people who have called this area home, including mountain tribes, date farmers and desert communities.
+Behind ornately carved wooden doors lies a treasure house of exhibits, including terracotta urns and intricately carved soft-stone vessels from the Iron Age.
 Not too far from here is the UAE’s only pearl farm (Suwaidi Pearl Farm).
 A wonderful place to visit to get a glimpse into the pearling industry by pearl diving and oyster opening.

 The Ancient Heritage

-With a rich history dating back to the bronze age over 7,00 years ago, those visiting Ras al Khaimah who are interested in the country's ancient heritage will enjoy prehistoric Shimal, one of the oldest settlements not just in RAK but in the entire region.
-It has tombs dating back to 2600 BC, many of monumental size, and the remains of a complete village from the second millennium BC.
-A short distance away is the impressive site known as the Palace of the Queen of Sheba, where tradition holds that King Solomon's legendary consort stayed in the 10th century BC.
+With a rich history dating back to the bronze age over 7,00 years ago, those visiting Ras al Khaimah can enjoy the ancient history RAK has to offer.
+The prehistoric Shimal, one of the oldest settlements not just in RAK but in the entire region, has tombs dating back to 2600 BC.
+Many of these are monumental in size, and the remains of a complete village from the second millennium BC.
+A short distance away is the impressive site known as the Palace of the Queen Of Sheeba, where tradition holds that King Solomon's legendary consort stayed in the 10th century BC.

-Possibilities for holidays to Ras al Khaimah are endless.
-You can immerse yourself in Bedouin culture during an overnight stay at the Bedouin Oasis Desert Camp, starting by feasting your eyes on the spectacular sunsets across the vast expanses of sand.
-As night falls, you are entertained by whirling dervishes and fire dancers, while relishing a gorgeous array of local dishes freshly cooked for you.
+The possibilities for adventure on a Ras Al Khaimah holiday are endless.
+You can immerse yourself in Bedouin culture during an overnight stay at the Bedouin Oasis Desert Camp.
+Start by feasting your eyes on the spectacular sunsets across the vast expanses of sand.
+When night falls you are surrounded by fire dancers and a banquet of freshly cooked local cuisine.

-There are plenty of other exciting activities, including dune bashing in a 4x4, a day spent sand-boarding, or hiking, rock-climbing or survival skills training in the mountains.
-For families there is the Ice Land Water Park, complete with model penguins, fake glaciers, and plenty of rides and slides, while the Flyfish Watersports Club, located near Marjan Island, a series of four connected man-made islands extending into the sea to the west of the capital, is the venue for a wide selection of water sports, including kayaking, jet skiing and kite surfing.
-The really unique activity is the microlight boat trip, where you take off from the sea, explore the coastline from the air, and cruise back to land on the surface of the waves -- the perfect sunrise or sunset experience.
+There are plenty of exciting activities, including dune bashing in a 4x4 or how about sandboarding?
+For families, there’s the Ice Land Water Park, complete with model penguins, fake glaciers, and plenty of rides and slides, while the Flyfish Water sports Club, is the venue for a wide selection of water sports, including kayaking, jet skiing, and kite surfing.
+One really unique activity is the microlight boat trip, where you take off from the sea, explore the coastline from the air, and cruise back to land on the surface of the waves -- the perfect sunrise or sunset experience.